 There’s some truth to the saying that “cooking is an art, but baking is a science.”
 In other words, while you can substitute ingredients during baking, doing so may change the entire recipe — for better or for worse.

-Cultured Oil is a one-to-one substitute for seed oils in baking and is neutral-tasting and low in inflammatory linoleic acid.
+Zero Acre oil is a one-to-one substitute for seed oils in baking and is neutral-tasting and low in inflammatory linoleic acid.

 Olive oil, avocado oil, coconut oil, and butter tend to be lower in linoleic acid and are considered reliable substitutes for other seed oils.
 However, they all tend to have strong flavors that can outshine the ingredients in your baked goods.